ImmersiveFusion/if-apm-documentation-http/docs/instrument/index.md

 ### Enter your grid and Enter the World of Your Application &trade;

-Once you have configured, deployed and tested your instrumentation, [Enter the World of Your Application &trade;](https://my.immersivefusion.com/apm/){:target="myif"} by either clicking the enter :material-login: button in [Immersive APM Web](../../apm/web/) or [Immersive APM 3D/VR](../../apm/3d/) to start seeing your traces and log information.
+Once you have configured, deployed and tested your instrumentation, [Enter the World of Your Application &trade;](https://my.immersivefusion.com/apm/){:target="myif"} by either clicking the enter :material-login: button in [Immersive APM Web](../apm/web#immersive-apm-web) and [Immersive APM 3D/VR](../apm/3d#immersive-apm-3dvr) to start seeing your traces and log information.

 ## Summary

 Instrumentation with the OpenTelemetry observability framework is a powerful tool for collecting telemetry data from software applications.
-It allows developers to use [Immersive APM Web](../apm/web.md) and [Immersive APM 3D/VR](../apm/3d.md) clients and gain valuable insights into the application's performance, behavior, and usage, and make data-driven decisions to improve the application's functionality and user experience.
+It allows developers to use [Immersive APM Web](../apm/web#immersive-apm-web) and [Immersive APM 3D/VR](../apm/3d#immersive-apm-3dvr) clients and gain valuable insights into the application's performance, behavior, and usage, and make data-driven decisions to improve the application's functionality and user experience.